vgurianov/qm/docs/slits.md

 ```

 ## 3. Classical model
 The classical model assumes the scattering of classical particles by two slits.
-To do this, instead of alternatives and the Mix class, we use the OneClass class, which has two operations with different names move_to_x1 and move_to_x2.
+To do this, instead of alternatives and the Mix class, we use the 'OneClass' class, which has two operations with different names 'move_to_x1' and 'move_to_x2'.
 The ontology is a similar an ontology of quantum case but has  'OneClass' class.
 Let's consider how space and time are described within the ontology.
 #### Space